clncmbl/eald-englisc/docs/beowulf/prologue.md

 : he

 þæs
-: that (genitive singular), OR afterwards (adverb, þæs in en.wiktionary.org )
+: that (genitive singular), OR afterwards, because of that, therefore, so (adverb, þæs in en.wiktionary.org )

 frōfre
 : consolation, comfort (frōfor, usually fem. singular G.D.I.A.)
 What preposition for translation?